iv461/icey/README.md

 ### Asynchronous service server callbacks:

-With ICEY you can use *asynchronous* functions (i.e. coroutines) as service callbacks, for example to call another upstream service:
+With ICEY you can use *asynchronous* functions (i.e. coroutines) as callbacks (for both subscribers and services), for example to call another upstream service:

 ```cpp
 /// Here using icey::Node that contains an icey::Context